jo/sync-tank/migrations.md

 Since we have stored all our data in one central database, it will be easy enough for us to access all existing todo items and update them to adhere to the new schema.
 Ruby on Rails's way of handling migrations provides a very straight forward example of this approach.
 In Rails we would define a migration that formalizes the schema change (prepare the database to store the new `status`, move existing `isDone` information over into the `status`, remove the `isDone` field from the todo item table).
 We would then take the system down, run the migration (the famous `rails db:migrate`, formerly `rake db:migrate`) and hand out the updated application once the database is back up.
 If anything goes wrong during this process, there will be a rollback because the migration is wrapped into a transaction.
 During the process we will of course incur some downtime, but on the plus side we always have consistent and up to date documents and everyone will get the latest version of our application.

 This same strategy works with CouchDB as well.
 Let us roughly sketch out the main steps to go through when performing a **traditional server-side migration on CouchDB**.
-Here's our recipe: First you need to setup a cluster in case you want to revert or abort the migration at some point.
-Then switch to maintenance mode.
-Perform a replication of all data from the old to the new cluster.
-Now run a migration script to update data on the new cluster.
-If a check verifies that migration was successful, switch to the new cluster and switch off maintenance mode.
+Here's our recipe:

+1. First you need to set up a new empty cluster in case you want to revert or abort the migration at some point.
+2. Then switch to maintenance mode.
+3. Perform a replication of all data from the old to the new cluster.
+4. Now run a migration script to update data on the new cluster.
+5. If a check verifies that migration was successful, switch to the new cluster and switch off maintenance mode.
 Done.
+6. Rollback migration by deleting the new cluster if necessary.

 [Figure 1](#figure-1) illustrates the traditional migration strategy.
 It shows how both the application and the documents are updated together in a single step.
 White documents can be handled by the white version of the app while the green app needs green documents.
 A special case is the two-colored document.
 There might be documents that do not need to change during a migration and that can be handled by multiple versions of the client.
 Think of the settings document we have added previously.
 Even if we have to change the structure of todo items this does not mean we have to change how the settings document looks.